Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 - Define data
 - Create a FlatList
 - Define props
  - renderItem
  - keyExtractor

-The FlatFlist is a component that is used to display large amounts of data in a scrolling list.
+The `FlatFlist` is a component that is used to display large amounts of data in a scrolling list.

-The FlatList takes `data` as a prop.
-Rather than assigning it child components to render you'll give it the data instead.
+The `FlatList` takes `data` as a prop.
+Rather than assigning it child components to render you'll give it the `data` instead.

-FlatList also takes a prop called `renderItem`.
-This is a function that returns an itme to render.

 Why `data`?

 FlatList needs to know how many rows you have to work with.
 Only a subset of the data will be displayed in the list.
-FlatList keeps track of the starting and ending indexs that are currently displayed.
+FlatList keeps track of the starting and ending indexes that are currently displayed.

+FlatList also takes a prop called `renderItem`.
+This is a function that returns an item to render.

 Why `renderItem`?

-This function returns takes an object with the data and returns a React Native Component which displays as the list cell.
+This function returns an object with the data and returns a React Native Component which displays as the list cell.
 FlatList will ask us for the cells it needs, we supply the cell from the data and index.

 The Object passed to renderItem includes three keys:

-- `item` : The `data` item for this row
+- `item`: The `data` item for this row
-- `index` : the `index` of this row in `data`
+- `index`: the `index` of this row in `data`
-- `separators` : An object with properties that can be used to render separators between rows
+- `separators`: An object with properties that can be used to render separators between rows

-Why `keyExtractor`?
+What's `keyExtractor`?

-Each cell needs a unique id, `keyExtractor` is a method that generates a unique id for each row.
-You supply a function that takes two prarameters:
+Each cell needs a unique id, `keyExtractor` is used for this. `keyExtractor` is a prop that you assign a function to.
+This function receives the data item and index for the current row from which you will extract the key.

 - `item` : The `data` item for this row
 - `index` : The `index` of the row in `data`